vero-nika-2828/sewing-squad-gitpod/README.md

 1. I want to be able to see what this website is for
 2. I want to have my own account with my entries
-2. I want to be able to create my own account easily
+3. I want to be able to create my own account easily
-3. I want to see a confirmation when my account gets created
+4. I want to see a confirmation when my account gets created
-4. I want to be told clearly what information is needed for registration
+5. I want to be told clearly what information is needed for registration
-5. I want to know what my password should look like0
+6. I want to know what my password should look like0
-6. I want to be notified when I fill in something incorrectly or when missed something
+7. I want to be notified when I fill in something incorrectly or when missed something
-7. I want to be able to add my own projects
+8. I want to be able to add my own projects
-8. I want to be able to see a list of other people’s projects
+9. I want to be able to see a list of other people’s projects
-8. I want to be able to narrow the list of all the projects that are on the website to what fits my needs
+10. I want to be able to narrow the list of all the projects that are on the website to what fits my needs
-9. I want to see a quick overview of the project to be able to decide whether that I would like to know more about that particular project
+11. I want to see a quick overview of the project to be able to decide whether that I would like to know more about that particular project
-9. I want to see image of the finished product
+12. I want to see image of the finished product
-9. I want to see more information on the projects that are interesting to me
+13. I want to see more information on the projects that are interesting to me
-9. I want to have an option to see more detailed description of project I choose
+14. I want to have an option to see more detailed description of project I choose
-10. I want to be able to navigate through the website and find information easily
+15. I want to be able to navigate through the website and find information easily
-11. I want to be able to navigate the site across variety of screen sizes
+16. I want to be able to navigate the site across variety of screen sizes
-12. I want to be able to view the website on the variety of web browsers
+17. I want to be able to view the website on the variety of web browsers
-13. I want the links to work when I click on them
+18. I want the links to work when I click on them
-14. I want to be able to read the content effortlessly

 ### Returning Visitor Goals

+19. I want to be able to comment other user's posts and see what other people are commenting
-15. I want to be able to log in to my account repeatedly
+20. I want to be able to log in to my account repeatedly
-15. I want to be able to navigate the site across variety of screen sizes
+21. I want to be able to navigate the site across variety of screen sizes
-16. I want to be given a confirmation that I am logged in
+22. I want to be given a confirmation that I am logged in
-17. I want to be able to view a list with projects I added
+23. I want to be able to view a list with projects I added
-18. I want to be able to go to add a project directly
+24. I want to be able to go to add a project directly
-19. I want to be able to edit my projects
+25. I want to be able to edit my projects
-19. I dont want other people to edit my projects
+26. I dont want other people to edit my projects
-19. I dot want other people to delete my project
+27. I dot want other people to delete my project
-20. I want to be able to delete my projects
+28. I want to be able to delete my projects
-20. I want to be able to quick find individual projects of interest
+29. I want to be able to quick find individual projects of interest
-21. I want to be able to log out from my account when I finish working with it
+30. I want to be able to log out from my account when I finish working with it

 ### Site owner's Goals

-22. I want to be able to control content on the webpage
+31. I want to be able to control content on the webpage
-22. I want only registered users to be able to view full content
+32. I want only registered users to be able to view full content
-22. I want users to create their account
+33. I want users to create their account
-23. I want to store the user’s project entries in a database
+34. I want to store the user’s project entries in a database
-24. I want to be able to retrieve the project entries from database for my website
+35. I want to be able to add categories user’s can chose from
-26. I want the projects entries to be linked to each account
+36. I want the projects entries to be linked to each account
-27. I want users to see all the projects in database
+37. I want users to see all the projects in database
-28. I want users to be able to read more details on the project of their choice
+38. I want users to be able to read more details on the project of their choice
-29. I want users to see their own projects
+39. I want users to see their own projects
-29. I want to be able to add, amend and delete categories wh
+40. I want to be able to edit and delete categories
-30. I want users to be able to edit their own projects
+41. I want users to be able to edit their own projects
-31. I want users to be able to delete their own projects
+42. I want users to be able to delete their own projects
-32. I want users to be able to understand what the website is for
+43. I want users to be able to understand what the website is for
-33. I want users to be able to navigate through the website easily
+44. I want users to be able to navigate through the website easily

 # Design